Enjoy the seasonal natural expressions of Mt. Rokko

 Enjoying Art

-As the base for Kobe Rokko Meets Art, which has been held annually since 2010 on Mt.
-Rokko in Kobe, the facility will expand its SIKI Garden~ The Path of Sounds~from 2023 and exhibit outdoor artworks throughout the year in the Outdoor Art Zone.
-In a space that blends in with the nature of Mt.
-Rokko, visitors can enjoy artworks that change appearance depending on the time and season.
+As the base for Kobe Rokko Meets Art, an annual event held on Mount Rokko in Kobe since 2010, the facility will expand SIKI Garden~ The Path of Sounds~in 2023, and exhibit outdoor artworks throughout the year in the Outdoor Art Zone.
+In a space that blends in with the nature of Mount Rokko, visitors can view artworks that change appearance with the time and season.

 Treasure Taro Kitagawa